actionhero/node-resque/README.md

 ## Plugins

 Just like ruby's resque, you can write worker plugins.
-They look look like this.
+They look like this.
 The 4 hooks you have are `beforeEnqueue`, `afterEnqueue`, `beforePerform`, and `afterPerform`.
 Plugins are `classes` which extend `NodeResque.Plugin`

 ```javascript
 const NodeResque = require('node-resque')